-A while ago, I started a new children’s ghostwriting project, and the client recommended that I read a book she wanted her book to be based on.
+A while ago, I started a new children’s ghostwriting project, and the client recommended that I read a book she wanted her book to be similar to.

 The client raved about the picture book.
 So, I bought the Kindle version and read it.